Facilities Onboard for Infants & Children

 Any passenger concerned about a medical condition should consult their doctor for advice.

 On all our European routes we offer a reasonably priced range of drinks and snacks.
-Our Sky Deli service includes hot beverages, muffins, biscuits, smoothies, soft drinks, spirits, beer and many more items for you to enjoy.
+Our Bia offering includes hot beverages, muffins, biscuits, smoothies, soft drinks, spirits, beer and many more items for you to enjoy.